Translate First Reorder Later: Leveraging Monotonicity in Semantic Parsing: Preliminaries: Word Alignments

 ${\bf x}=$ which city has the highest population density?

-${\bf y}=$ answer ( largest ( density ( city ( all ) ) ) )\\
+${\bf y}=$ \texttt{answer(largest(density(city(all))))}\\

-A bi-sequence word alignment is a set of bi-symbols $\mathcal{A}$, where each bi-symbol defines a mapping.
-For instance, the bi-symbol $(x_i,y_j)$ aligns word $x_i$ to word $y_j$.
-In our example, the words "which" and "answer" could be paired by a bi-symbol $($which, answer$)$.
+A word alignment is a set of bi-symbols $\mathcal{A}$, where each bi-symbol defines an alignment from a token in the NL to a token in the MR. For instance, the bi-symbol $(x_i,y_j)$ aligns token $x_i$ to token $y_j$.
+In our example, the tokens "which" and "answer" could be paired by a bi-symbol $($which, answer$)$.